fgpv-vpgf/fgpv-vpgf/src/content/styles/api/test.md

 # Panel API Tests:

 - testing can be done using `panel-test.js`.
-Tests can be performed in the `RZ.mapAdded.subscribe` function or in the console if need be.
+Tests can be performed in the `RAMP.mapAdded.subscribe` function or in the console if need be.

 ### Creating and Opening the Panel: